Sook13/CFRAFN/README.md

 seaborn==0.13.2
 torch==2.5.1
 ```
-To verify the proper installation and functionality of these packages, we conducted installation and usage tests on Windows 11.
+We conducted installation and usage tests on these packages on Windows 11 to verify if they were installed correctly and can run properly.

 ### Installation